antoniocasero/ACPReminder/README.md

 The array of time periods is sequential, if the attribute is set to YES when the last element is taken, the next one will be the first element.
 Otherwise it will keep the last element.

+For more details on this, check the Sample Application in this repo.

 </br>

 **Remember**, with great power comes great responsibility.
-You know what I mean... be good.
+You know what I mean...

 </br>

 ## Compatibility

 - Supports ARC.
-- Compatible with iOS5+.
+- Compatible with iOS5, iOS6 and iOS7.

 ## Release Notes